kyouko-taiga/swift-thoughts/tutorial/02_control_flow.md

 // Prints "128"
 ```

-A `repeat-while` loop words similarly, but checks the condition *after* the block is executed, rather than before
+A `repeat-while` loop words similarly, but checks the condition *after* the block is executed,
+rather than before:

 ```swift
 var n = 2